 - You should shock your pool every week and after a storm or a pool party.

 - Sodium hypochlorite, also known as liquid bleach, may be a better option for you if you live in an area with high calcium content in the water.

 What Is Calcium Hypochlorite and How Does It Work?

 It gets created by mixing calcium oxide (lime) with chlorine gas.
-The result contains a strong base, and it usually gets sold in stores as a granulated solid.
+The result contains a strong base, usually sold in stores as a granulated solid.
 It reacts well with a variety of chemical compounds, and it carries a higher pH level.
-One of the many reasons why it is a popular product is its availability, price, ease of use, and ability to store for long periods.
+One of the many reasons it is a popular product is its availability, price, ease of use, and ability to store for long periods.

 When the cal hypo is poured into the pool, the chlorine compounds will encounter the microbes and begin to disturb their functions.
 It does this by attaching to the enzymes of the microbes’ cells.
 Soon it will ultimately kill the bacteria by disrupting all the inner workings and destroying the cell walls.
 As it continues to hunt down all microbes in the water, your swimming pool will get sanitized.

 It also aids in additional water treatment to minimize algae and oxidize chloramines and chemicals.
 A swimming pool is adequately sanitized between 1.0 and 4.0 ppm.